 This creamy Hawaiian Macaroni Salad uses grated carrot, onion, rice vinegar, and a seasoned mayo dressing for the perfect balance of tangy, savory, and sweet flavors in just 20 minutes.

-JUMP TO RECIPEThis Hawaiian Macaroni Salad brings the classic creamy and tangy flavor you expect, with a few little upgrades that make it feel extra balanced.
 Grated carrot and onion blend right into the dressing as the salad chills, adding sweetness and flavor in every bite.
 Rice vinegar keeps the dressing light and tangy, and a touch of sugar perfectly balances the savory spices and creamy mayo.

-Why You'll Love this Hawaiian Macaroni Salad
+Why You'll Love this Salad

 - Quick and Easy: With just a little prep, this creamy macaroni salad comes together in about 20 minutes, making it the perfect easy cookout side dish.